DavidRavnsborg/mathviz/MATH365.md

 </table>

 <h4 style="margin: 0;">2D Conics (swap x and y if major axis is flipped)</h4>
+<h3 style="margin: 0;">Should I keep it as a and b and just define the foci/vertices for ellipses/hyperbolas independently?</h3>
+<h3 style="margin: 0;">Ellipses need asymptotes anyway.
+Also, I believe my hyperbola definition does not match the textbook (I had thought I refined it such that it was valid, but it does not appear to be correct... maybe it was only correct on that particular problem and I was too exhausted/high at the time to attempt another).</h3>
+<h3 style="margin: 0;">Also, chapter 10.6 also uses a and b.</h3>
 <!-- The blank rows in each <td> block, and lack of indents inside the table HTML, are so the KaTeX parser doesn't break while parsing formulas inside the $$ signs, as discovered through trial and error. -->
 <table style="width: 100%; text-align: left;">
 <tr>